j-jacobson/buzzmasters/README.md

 ## Contributing

 Please open an issue before opening a PR.
-If you like this code, please leave a comment for star it.
+If you like this code, please leave a comment or star it.
 Thanks!

 ## Ethics